wellfield / source water protection

 wells:

-The current source of water is a series of 11 vertical wells that tap into the Missouri: Elk Point Aquifer.
+The current source of water is a series of 11 vertical wells and a collector well that tap into the Missouri: Elk Point Aquifer.
 This aquifer is hydraulically connected to the Missouri River; the greatest natural water resource in SD.
 The main wellfield is in an area known as Mulberry Point, just north of the Vermillion-Newcastle Bridge southwest of Vermillion, SD.
 It is part of SD Department of Game, Fish & Park’s Frost Production Area.

 “Firm capacity” describes how much water can be pumped with the highest yielding well out of production.
 The current firm capacity of the well field is approximately 33 million gallons a day.
 There is no intake pipe pulling water directly from the river, so the result is a very high quality water that has been filtered by the sand and gravel.
 For regulatory purposes the water is considered “ground water”, as opposed to “ground water under the influence of surface water”.
 Water rights are provided through the State of SD.